Philippine Mythology Gods and Goddesses: An Ultimate Guide

 Also Read: A Planet Named After A Filipino

-Obviously, the asteroid was named after the ancient Tagalog goddess of lost things.
+The asteroid was named after the ancient Tagalog goddess of lost things.
 The name, submitted by Filipino student Mohammad Abqary Alon, bested more than a thousand entries in a contest held by the Space Generation Advisory Council (SGAC).

 Early people of Pangasinan claimed that Apolaki talked to them.
-Back when blackened teeth were considered the standard of beauty, some of these natives told a friar that a disappointed Apolaki had scolded them for welcoming “foreigners with white teeth.”
+Back when blackened teeth were considered the standard of beauty, some natives told a friar that a disappointed Apolaki had scolded them for welcoming “foreigners with white teeth.”

 In a book by William Henry Scott, the name of this deity is said to have originated from apo, which means “lord,” and laki, which means “male” or “virile.”
-Jocano’s Outline of Philippine Mythology details how Apolaki came to be: He was the son of Anagolay and Dumakulem, and also the brother of Dian Masalanta, the goddess of lovers.
+Jocano’s Outline of Philippine Mythology details how Apolaki came to be: He was the son of Anagolay and Dumakulem, and the brother of Dian Masalanta, the goddess of lovers.

-Cooler heads prevailed, and both agreed to just take turns in ruling the world.
-Apolaki now occupies the throne during daytime while Mayari, the moon goddess, provides the “cool and gentle light” during nighttime, for she is blind in one eye.
+Cooler heads prevailed, and both agreed to take turns in ruling the world.
+Apolaki now occupies the throne during the daytime while Mayari, the moon goddess, provides the “cool and gentle light” during nighttime, for she is blind in one eye.

-10. Dian Masalanta.
+10. Dian Masalanta

 The works of anthropologist F. Landa Jocano beg to differ.
 According to his relatively more modern version, Amanikabli was one of the lesser deities assisting Bathala in Kawalhatian.
 He was described as “the husky, ill-tempered ruler of the sea,” whose hatred towards mankind started when a beautiful mortal woman, aptly named Maganda, rejected his love.

-Since then, the sea god had made it his personal agenda to send “turbulent waves and horrible tempests every now and then to wreck boats and drown men.”
+Since then, the sea god had made it his agenda to send “turbulent waves and horrible tempests every now and then to wreck boats and drown men.”

 12-14.
-Mayari, Hana, and Tala.
+Mayari, Hana, and Tala

-Before long, these three demigods were given specific roles: Mayari, Hana (or Hanan in other references), and Tala became the Tagalog goddesses of moon, morning, and star, respectively.
+Before long, these three demigods were given specific roles: Mayari, Hana (or Hanan in other references), and Tala became the Tagalog goddesses of the moon, morning, and star, respectively.

 Agueo and Bulan are comparable to the Bible’s Cain and Abel.
-Between the two, Bulan was the mischievous one.
-When he overheard a group of thieves wishing for darkness so they could steal and wreak havoc to mankind, Bulan was thrilled.
+Between the two, Bulan was the naughty one.
+When he overheard a group of thieves wishing for darkness so they could steal and wreak havoc on mankind, Bulan was thrilled.
 He then asked his brother, Agueo, to quickly leave the earth so his evil friends could do their business.
 When Agueo refused, a heated argument took place.

 Aware of everything that happened, Bathala was furious at Bulan.
 From his abode in the sky, he “seized an enormous rock and hurled it whistling through the air.”
 It hit Bulan‘s palace, breaking it into pieces.
 The flickering fragments became the stars.
-Bulan had since been banned from joining his brother in circling around the world.
-He still lives in a fiery palace, but its dim light is only enough to guide the thieves during nighttime.
+Bulan had since been banned from joining his brother in circling the world.
+He still lives in a fiery palace, but its dim light is enough to guide the thieves during nighttime.

 15-17.
-Lakanbakod, Lakandanum, and Lakambini.
+Lakanbakod, Lakandanum, and Lakambini

 In William Henry Scott’s “Barangay,” Lakanbakod (Lakan Bakod or Lakambacod in other sources) was described as a deity who had “gilded genitals as long as a rice stalk.”